How Much Does Cabinet Refinishing Cost in Temecula?

 For homeowners with structurally sound cabinets, refinishing consistently delivers the best return on investment.
 Here is how the three options compare for Temecula, Palm Desert, and Coachella Valley homeowners:

-Our cabinet refinishing in Palm Desert uses the same count-based planning logic for Coachella Valley kitchens after Tyler verifies the kitchen in person.
-Refinishing wins on cost per year of service and on finish quality — Italian 2K polyurethane outperforms the finish on most production-line replacement cabinetry.
+Our cabinet refinishing in Palm Desert uses the same count-based pricing logic for Coachella Valley kitchens after Tyler verifies the kitchen in person.
+Refinishing wins on value because it preserves the existing boxes and replaces only the dated finish.
+The coating is a two-component (2K) polyurethane system.
 Tyler will tell you honestly at the estimate if your cabinets are candidates for refinishing or if replacement makes more sense.
 If the boxes are failing structurally, we will say so.

 How Parallel Painting prices every project

 Every project starts with a free in-home estimate.
 Tyler visits your home, measures your cabinets, counts every door and drawer, assesses wood type and condition, and discusses finish options before writing a detailed written quote.
 The written quote is fixed: no discovery fees, no bait-and-switch, no add-ons after the fact.
-Every project includes a 5-year written warranty against peeling, chipping, and adhesion failure.
-CSLB Licensed #1015608, owner-operated since 2016.
+Every project includes a 5-year written warranty — ask for the current written terms.
+Owner-operated; CSLB #1015608, licensed since 2016.

 We do not quote over the phone for good reason: the variables that determine your price cannot be assessed from a description.
 Two kitchens with identical door counts can have very different pricing because one has thermofoil boxes and a failed previous paint job, while the other has solid maple in original factory condition.
 The 30-minute in-home visit is what makes a real quote possible.